|Table of Contents||Introduction|

 Land Loss & Erasure

-After David Pharaoh died of TB, Maria and her children could not maintain the homesteading lifestyle.
-They were lured to move to Freetown, north of East Hampton village, by promises by Frank Benson that they could return in summer, would get a yearly annuity, and education for the children.
+After David Pharaoh, a Montaukett tribal member, died of TB, Maria and her children could not maintain the homesteading lifestyle.
+They were lured to move to Freetown, north of East Hampton village, by false-promises by developer Frank Benson that they could return in summer, would get a yearly annuity, and education for the children.

 Mr. Fowler, a member of the Montaukett tribe, was among a shrinking number of native people who remained then, some two and a half centuries after the arrival of European colonists, and their diseases and economic exclusion.